Pedro, Marshal of Navarre: Lineage

+Siblings

+Pedro de Navarra was the brother of María de Navarra, lady of Sartaguda, she married Carlos Ramírez de Arellano, lord of Alcañadre.
+Pedro's sister Catalina de Navarra married in 1454 to Juan de Ezpeleta, viscount of Valderro (†1471).

+His sister Juana de Navarra married to Louis Enríquez de Lacarra, lord of Ablitas, who left her a widow.
+Juana de Navarra married a second time, to Ladron de Mauléon, and together they had a daughter named Ana de Mauleon y Navarra.
+Pedro's niece Ana married Juan Vélaz de Medrano y Echauz, and together they had a son named Juan Vélaz de Medrano y Mauleon y Navarra (Pedro's first cousin once removed).

 Spanish invasion of Navarre

 Pedro, loyal to the House of Foix-Albret, spearheaded frequent diplomatic tasks, standing out in them rather than in military operations.
 He was overshadowed by Cesare Borgia as skillful military commander when he turned up in Navarre on his flight from prison in Castile.
 Queen Catherine and King John III assigned the defense of the kingdom to the tenacious Roman commander.
 Eventually, on Cesare Borgia's death outside Viana in 1507, Pedro took over as Marshal of Navarre.

 He went on to become a cornerstone and prestigious figure in Navarre's defense on King Ferdinand II of Aragón's invasion of the kingdom (1512).
 However, he was captured at Isaba (Roncal) during the failed 1516 expedition against the occupation forces of the Spanish regent Cardinal Cisneros.
 On 29 May 1518, while prisoner at the Castle of Atienza (Castile), he was offered the apologies of the emperor Charles V should he pledge loyalty to him, in face of which he replied as follows:

 With all humility once again I entreat his Majesty to prove with me the magnificence that could be expected from such immense Majesty, by giving my full freedom back, as well as permission to go and provide service to whom I am obliged.
 The loyalty, the cleanness His Highness wishes and requires from his servers, I will be able to entrust to those of my kind, so that I become captive and slave at their service.